betmma/my_balatro_mods/README.md

 - Connoisseur: If all Vouchers have been redeemed and you have more than $20, redeeming Blank triggers *that Voucher* and doubles the money requirement.
 - Flipped Card: You can flip up to 3 cards once before playing each hand.
 Flipped cards will return to your hand after they are played.
 - Double Flipped Card: Flipped cards are held in hand when scoring and can trigger hold-in-hand effects.
 - Prologue: When blind begins, create an Eternal Tarot card.
+This card disappears when a new Prologue card is created.
 - Epilogue: +1 consumable slot.
 When blind ends, create an Eternal Spectral card.
 This card disappears when a new Epilogue card is created.
 ## Fusion Vouchers
 Fusion Vouchers aren't fused by clicking a fusion button.
 Instead they appear randomly and can be bought regularly only after you have redeemed the required 2 vouchers.
 (May change in the future)